Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 Contracted Research

-Contracted research expenses are a category within qualified activities that allow companies to claim credit for a portion of the cost that is associated with outsourcing your research to qualified institutions.
+Contracted research expenses are a category within qualified activities that allow companies to claim credit for a portion of the cost associated with outsourcing your research to qualified institutions.
 Leveraging this category correctly requires you to research the institutions that you’re outsourcing to, but they generally fall under three categories:

-• Universities and colleges with active research programs
+- Universities and colleges with active research programs

-• Independent research institutions with a focus on scientific or technological advancement
+- Independent research institutions with a focus on scientific or technological advancement

-• Certain government research labs.
+- Specific government research labs.

 The program allows you to claim a portion, generally, 65% of the payments made to these qualified research institutions for R&D activities conducted on your behalf.
-Ensuring that you have a written agreement with the institution, ownership of any research results, and documentation of the research being done by the institution will allow you to claim this credit without any major problems.
+Ensuring that you have a written agreement with the institution, ownership of any research results, and documentation of the research being done by the institution will allow you to claim this credit without any significant problems.

 How to Claim Massachusetts R&D Tax Credits?